GDI512/void-test/README.md

 });
 ```

-To learn more about using this library, look into the *example* directory.
-The
+To learn more, look into the *example* directory.
+The examples there
-examples there contain code and comments which explain all API features.
+contain code and comments which explain all API features.

 # Getting started
 To build and test *Citrine* (assuming you installed CMake on your machine),